 “We believe this is just the start for the development of tools for exploring the potential for collaboration between machine learning and the humanities,” Assael said.

 Editor’s note: Learn more about DeepMind’s PYTHIA, the first ancient text restoration model that recovers missing characters from a damaged text input using deep neural networks.
+Also learn how Nutanix Enterprise AI software allow IT teams to deploy LLMs and endpoints with secure APIs to run from the edge to public clouds for GenAI apps and agents with standardized and centralized inferencing, including Day 2 operations.

 Julian Smith is a contributing writer.
 He is the executive editor Atellan Media and author of Aloha Rodeo and Smokejumper published by HarperCollins.
 He writes about green tech, sustainability, adventure, culture and history.

-© 2022 Nutanix, Inc. All rights reserved.
-For additional legal information, please go here.
+© 2025 Nutanix, Inc. All rights reserved.
+For additional information and important legal disclaimers, please go here.